QuestNetwork/qd-messages-ts/README.md

 **1.2.0**
 - Parenting (reply to channel and private messages)
 - Sync Message History (like syncing the blockchain, channel participants can offer a history, since every message is signed with an elliptic curve key, we can verify and merge it into ours)
+- Tips & Guide That Explains The App In An Onscreen Overlay

 **2.0.0**
 - Ethereum Payment Integration Finalized